RandomSearch18/a-level-project/docs/readme.md

 #### Geocoding design

 I plan to use the Nominatim API for geocoding, specifically, the `https://nominatim.openstreetmap.org/search` endpoint.
-I will use the [free-form query](https://nominatim.org/release-docs/develop/api/Search/#free-form-query) format, becuase it fits my UI, is more flexible, and can be used with a wider variety of locations than the structured query format.
+I will use the [free-form query](https://nominatim.org/release-docs/develop/api/Search/#free-form-query) format, because it fits my UI, is more flexible, and can be used with a wider variety of locations than the structured query format.

 I chose Nominatim because it's widely used in the OSM community, parses a wide range of address tags, and I have personally tried it and had a good experience.
 The app won't be running a massive number of Nominatim queries, so I won't have to host it myself, because the free service will be more than sufficient.